frc3322/part-management-system/code-docs/frontend/overview.md

-# Part Management System - Source Code Overview
+# Aerie Part Management - Source Code Overview

 ## Overview

-This document provides a comprehensive overview of the `src/` directory structure and organization for the Part Management System.
+This document provides a comprehensive overview of the `src/` directory structure and organization for Aerie Part Management.
 This is a web-based application built with modern JavaScript, designed to manage engineering parts through their lifecycle from design review to completion.

 ## Directory Structure